Morphine Sulfate (MS Contin, Morphine Sulfate - Long Acting Pill)

 Possible Side Effects of Morphine Sulfate Sustained/Extended Release Pill

 There are a number of things you can do to manage the side effects of morphine sulfate (oral, sustained/extended release pill).
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Constipation Caused by Pain Medications

-Your doctor or nurse may recommend a bowel regimen, using stool softeners and/or laxatives, to prevent or treat constipation.
+Your care team may recommend a bowel regimen, using stool softeners and/or laxatives, to prevent or treat constipation.
 Stool softeners (such as docusate sodium or Colace) work by bringing water into the stool, making it softer and easier to pass.
-A stimulant or laxative (such as Bisacodyl, Dulcolax, or Senakot) works by stimulating peristalsis, moving the stool through the bowel.
+A stimulant or laxative (such as Dulcolax (bisacodyl) or Senakot (senna)) works by stimulating the movements of stool through the bowel.
 Your provider may recommend Miralax (Polyethylene glycol 3350), which is an osmotic laxative.
 It works by causing water to be retained in the stool, softening the stool so it is easier to pass.
 These medications can be taken together.
 Untreated constipation can lead to a bowel blockage, so be sure to notify your healthcare team if you do not have a bowel movement for 3 or more days.

 Slowed Breathing or Low Blood Pressure